Sergio00166/webFILE/README.md

 ```

 Install `ffmpeg` at the system level for media playback.
-A `Redis` sever for session storage.
+A `Redis` sever for session storage and other cache.

 ## Configuration